developer-portal/content/tech/languages/nodejs/modules.md

 $ sudo dnf install 'npm(module-name)'
 ```

-For example, to install express, you need to type:
+For example, to install `express`, you need to type:

 ```
 $ sudo dnf install nodejs-express